tim885/P2ORM/README.md

 # P2ORM: Formulation, Inference & Application
-This repository contains the official Pytorch implementation of our paper: "Pixel-Pair Occlusion Relationship Map (P2ORM): Formulation, Inference & Application" (ECCV 2020 Spotlight).
+This repository contains the official PyTorch implementation of our paper: "Pixel-Pair Occlusion  Relationship Map (P2ORM): Formulation, Inference & Application" (ECCV 2020 Spotlight).
+It contains two parts: the estimation of occlusion boundaries with directions and the refinement on depth maps using the estimated occlusions.
+By using this repository, you can evaluate the pretrained models, train your own models and generate new occlusion annotations with the proposed method.
 For more details such as videos and introduction slides, please refer to our project webpage.

 [[Project webpage]](http://imagine.enpc.fr/~qiux/P2ORM/) [[Paper]](https://arxiv.org/pdf/2007.12088.pdf) [[Supp.]](http://imagine.enpc.fr/~qiux/P2ORM/supp.pdf)

+News (2021-01-28): The code for occlusion label generation is released!

+News (2020-08-28): The code for training and test is released!

 <p align="center">
 <img src="https://github.com/tim885/P2ORM/blob/master/img/overview.PNG" width="800px" alt="teaser">